Effective experience rating for large insurance portfolios via surrogate modeling: Numerical illustration with real data

 This subsection illustrates how the surrogate function is utilized for the experience rating process.
 We examine two policyholders who exhibit similar risk behavior, as indicated by their attributes, but possess different claim histories.
 These two policyholders have nearly identical predicted mean numbers of claims, as estimated by the model, and have held policies with the insurance company for a duration of $n=4$ years.
 The individual attributes of these policyholders are presented below.

 Policyholder A has not filed any claims in the past 4 years, neither in PD nor in TPL, while Policyholder B has filed two claims - one in PD and one in TPL.
-Consequently, it can be inferred that Policyholder A is less risky than Policyholder B. Intuitively, the premium for Policyholder A should decrease since no claims have been observed in 4 years, even though 1 claim is anticipated on average in this time period (i.e., 4*0.25 = 1 claim).
+Consequently, it can be inferred that Policyholder A is less risky than Policyholder B. Intuitively, the premium for Policyholder A should decrease since no claims have been observed in 4 years, even though 1 claim is anticipated on average in this period (i.e., 4*0.25 = 1 claim).
 Conversely, the premium for Policyholder B should increase considerably as the total number of claims is twice the number expected from the model for this period (i.e., 2 claims vs. 4*0.25 = 1 claim).

-Keeping this in mind, we further examine how the credibility index and the fitted credibility formula reflect these two risk behaviors.
-Table \ref{tabexam} presents the credibility index.
-However, note the difference in the magnitude of the credibility sub-indexes.
-Specifically, for Policyholder A, who has not filed any claims, the sub-indexes exhibit relatively minimal values closer to 0, indicating a claim history that is less risky than expected, as per our interpretation of Figure \ref{Estimatedparameters2}.
-On the other hand, for Policyholder B, who has filed multiple claims, the sub-indexes exhibit the opposite behavior, with a large negative value indicating a claim history that is riskier than expected.
-Consequently, the index captures the distinct nature of the claim histories of these two policyholders.
+Keeping this in mind, we further examine how the likelihood-based statistic and the fitted pricing formula reflect these two risk behaviors.
+Table \ref{tabexam} presents the likelihood-based statistic and the values $\tilde \theta_i$ for each policyholder.
+While the values $\tilde \theta_i$ are in practice the same (because of the same predicted number of claims), note the difference in the magnitude of the likelihood-based sub-statistics.
+Specifically, for Policyholder A, who has not filed any claims, the sub-statistics exhibit relatively minimal values closer to 0, indicating a claim history that is less risky than expected, as per our interpretation of Figure \ref{Estimatedparameters2}.
+On the other hand, for Policyholder B, who has filed multiple claims, the sub-statistics exhibit the opposite behavior, with a large negative value indicating a claim history that is riskier than expected.
+Consequently, the likelihood-based statistic captures the distinct nature of the claim histories of these two policyholders.

-Now we proceed to look at the estimated credibility premiums under the exponential principle in Table \ref{premsexample}.
-The premiums are computed as the product of the manual premium and the rating factor given by the credibility formula.
+Now consider the estimated Bayesian premiums under the exponential principle in Table \ref{premsexample}.
+The premiums are computed as the product of the manual premium and the rating factor given in the pricing formula.
 We observe that the resulting premiums align with our intuitive analysis.
 Specifically, policyholder B, who has a claim history with two claims, is expected to pay almost twice as much in premiums as policyholder A, who has no claims in the past four years.
-Therefore, the claim history is the main driver of the differences in premiums, and the credibility index is the measure that captures such discrepancies.
+Therefore, the claim history is the main driver of the differences in premiums, and the likelihood-based statistic is the measure that captures such discrepancies.